DC Defenders Vs. Tampa Bay Vipers Preview, Odds: As Last Winless XFL Team, Vipers Look For Home Upset

 The defensive situation is somewhat tighter, but DC nonetheless holds more than a five-point advantage on that side of the ball as well.
 The Defenders have allowed 19.3 points per game, while the Tampa Bay defense has given up 24.7.

 The Week 4 XFL finale pitting the DC Defenders against the Tampa Bay Vipers is set to kick off at 7 p.m.
-EST, 4 p.m.
-PST, at Raymond James Stadium in Tampa, Florida, on Sunday.
+ET, 4 p.m.
+PT, at Raymond James Stadium in Tampa, Florida, on Sunday.